Home & Kitchen with Caraway

 Here are the three things to consider when choosing your cookware:

-• Stainless Steel: This is a smooth and durable material that’s perfect for use on a glass stove top.
+Stainless Steel: Its smooth and durable material makes Stainless Steel Cookware perfect for use on a glass stove top.
 With a smooth base, it won’t lead to any scratches.

 As a rule, all cookware that you use with a glass top stove should have a smooth base to avoid scratching the surface.
 For this reason, try to inspect the base before making any purchases.